bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:29 PM CT, April 09</p>
+<p class="updated_time"> Latest data: 02:31 PM CT, April 09</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 78°, which is 7° **warmer** than yesterday.
-Tomorrow is expected to be 15° *colder* than today.
+Today's high is 77°, which is 6° **warmer** than yesterday.
+Tomorrow is expected to be 14° *colder* than today.

 Currently:

-- 74°
+- 77°
-- Breezy
+- Breezy and Mostly Clear
-- 40% humidity
+- 32% humidity
-- 17 mph wind
+- 16 mph wind
-- 2% cloud cover
+- 15% cloud cover
-- 42 AQI 🟩
+- 44 AQI 🟩
-- 0.13 inches of rain expected in the next 48 hours
+- 0.25 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>